Nick Beighton, British Paralympian and former British Army Officer, spoke to us about Remembrance and his journey from the Army to the Paralympics...

 I still wear one myself.
 It may only seem a small gesture but it is an act of Remembrance just as much as attending a parade or church service.

-The dad of a classmate was in the Territorial Army, and that led me to join the local Army Cadet Force when I was 13.
 I must have enjoyed it because I stuck with it up to the age of 18 and reached the rank of Cadet RSM!

 I left Sandhurst in 2006 and then spent a further year training to be a Troop Commander with the Royal Engineers.
 My first command position was in Germany in 2007, where I stayed until September 2009 – the start of my regiment’s tour on Op Herrick 11.

 The plan was for me to be out in Helmand until Christmas.
 Five weeks into my tour, I stood on an improvised explosive device.
 My legs were so badly damaged that I lost them both.